whatgwan/GoFlow-Duplexer/README.md

-Once compiled, you can start the application as you would any other script or compiled go-binary, just run:
+Once compiled, you can start the application as you would any other script or compiled Go binary, just run: